demisto/content/Packs/EWS/Integrations/SecurityAndCompliance/README.md

 ## Tips for finding messages to remove
 * Keyword Query Language (KQL)
-    * If you know the exact text or phrase used in the subject line of the message, use the Subject property in the search query. e.g `(subject:give me all ur money)`
+    * If you know the exact text or phrase used in the subject line of the message, use the Subject property in the search query. e.g `(subject:give me all ur money)`.
     * If you know that exact date (or date range) of the message, include the Received property in the search query. e.g `(received:6/13/2021..6/16/2021)`.
-    * If you know who sent the message, include the From property in the search query. e.g `(from:user1@demistodev.onmicrosoft.com)`
+    * If you know who sent the message, include the From property in the search query. e.g `(from:user1@demistodev.onmicrosoft.com)`.
     * For all the available search properties see: [Keyword queries and search conditions for eDiscovery.](https://docs.microsoft.com/en-us/microsoft-365/compliance/keyword-queries-and-search-conditions?view=o365-worldwide
 )
 * Preview the search results to verify that the search returned only the message (or messages) that you want to delete.